smarthomeNG/plugins/enocean/README.md

 # EnOcean

 ## Description
-This plugin allows you to interact with enocean devices via SmarthomeNG and SmartVisu.
+This plugin allows you to interact with EnOcean devices via SmarthomeNG and SmartVisu.

 This plugin is still under development.